Roy-wonji/WeaveDI/docs/guide/bootstrap.md

 guard ok else { /* Handle failure (splash/notification/retry) */ return }
 ```

-> Note: `bootstrapAsync` can be configured to `fatalError` on failure in DEBUG builds and return `false` in RELEASE builds.
-Current implementation provides Bool return with internal logging.
+> Note: `bootstrapAsync` can be configured to call `fatalError` in DEBUG builds and return `false` in RELEASE builds on failure.
+The current implementation provides Bool return with internal logging.

 ## Mixed Bootstrap (sync + async)

-Useful when you want core dependencies immediately and supplementary dependencies asynchronously.
+Useful when you want to prepare core dependencies immediately and additional dependencies asynchronously.

 ```swift
 @MainActor